ryankidd44/ryankidd44.github.io/_posts/2021-10-6-nuclear-war.md

-Even if sustained nuclear deterrence policy is successful, nuclear arsenals are vulnerable to human error, technology failure and cybersecurity threats from terrorists and rival states (Select Committee on International Relations, 2019).
+Even if sustained nuclear deterrence policy is successful, nuclear arsenals are vulnerable to human error, technology failure and cybersecurity threats from terrorists and rival states (LordsIRCom, 2019).
 Dozens of near-miss nuclear launches and accidents have been recorded, many caused by human error or sensor malfunction (S. D. Baum, Neufville, & Barrett, 2018).
 Nuclear command chains remain subject to human error and escalation.
-Current and future nuclear weapons are conceivably targetable by cyber attack and there exists no unilateral policy between nuclear states for the response to such an event (Select Committee on International Relations, 2019).
+Current and future nuclear weapons are conceivably targetable by cyber attack and there exists no unilateral policy between nuclear states for the response to such an event (LordsIRCom, 2019).
 Stockpiles of weapons-ready nuclear materials are potentially vulnerable to terrorists (Nuclear Threat Initiative, 2015), who conceivably have no deterrence obligations.

 To reduce human error and increasing strategic capabilities, nuclear-armed states are considering acceding control of their arsenals